LATEST AUDITION NEWS

 Thank you and we look forward to seeing you at the auditions!

-Directed by: Frank Squillo
+Directed by: Randy Schultz

 Assistant Director: TBD

-Executive Producer: TBD
+Executive Producer: Frank Squillo

-NUMBER OF ACTS: 2
+NUMBER OF ACTS: 2 Acts (15 minute intermission)

-DURATION: 100 - 120 minutes
+DURATION: 120 minutes

-AUDITION PACKET ON GOOGLE DRIVE: (coming soon)
+AUDITION PACKET ON GOOGLE DRIVE:

 AUDITION LOCATION: NCRD Performing Arts Center Lobby